Marvel-Feng/magezon-page-builder-for-magento-2/README.md

 										</h3>
 									</b>
 									<p>
 										If you are unsatisfied with our product, you can ask for a refund within 30 days since you purchase.
-Please send your refund request by filling out Contact Us, emailing us at support@magezon.com, submitting a ticket, or contacting us via Skype or live chat.
+Please send your refund request by filling out <a href="https://www.magezon.com/contact">Contact Form</a>, emailing us at <a href="mailto:support@magezon.com">support@magezon.com</a>, or submitting a <a href="https://magezon.ticksy.com/">ticket</a>.
 									</p>
 								</div>
 								<div>